-The MAN brand has achieved worldwide recognition for efficiency, innovation and customer proximity, gaining the trust of its customers through reliable vehicles and services
+The MAN Truck and Bus brand has achieved worldwide recognition for efficiency, innovation and customer proximity, gaining the trust of its customers through reliable vehicles and services.

 MAN Truck & Bus South Africa has had the privilege of over two centuries of industrial engineering heritage as part of the world renowned MAN Truck & Bus Group – headquartered in Munich – and a sub-group of the VW Group of Companies.

 The Company is incredibly proud of its heritage and particularly its engineering heritage which amasses to more than 250 years, with that the MAN Truck and Bus part of the Group being in existence for as long as the commercial vehicles have been in existence.